tlverse/tmlcimx2021-workshop/index.md

 estimators of causal effects of a variety of interventions (personalized, treatment versus control, shifting exposures).

-In addition to discussion, this workshop will incorporate interactive activities and programming exercises in the `R` language with public health data.
+In addition to discussion, this short course will incorporate interactive activities and programming exercises in the `R` language with public health data.
 After this course, students will be able to use these free tools to answer scientifically meaningful questions in public health, medicine, economics, and more.

-After completing this workshop, students will be able to:
+After completing this short course, students will be able to:

 1. Follow the roadmap of targeted learning to translate meaningful research questions into realistic statistical estimation problems, and obtain valid